 Presentation.
 The best type of trial presentation depends upon the declaration that was filed in court in support of the TRO, the supporting proof in writing, if any, police reports, exhibits, evidence, and the testimony of witnesses.

-Both the strengths and the weaknesses of a case can be shown in many ways including direct examination, recordings, voicemail messages, facebook posts, letters, testimony, photographs, text messages, written statements, and especially through vigorous cross examination of witnesses by attorney Pflaum.
+Both the strengths and the weaknesses of a case can be shown in many ways including direct examination of testimony, recordings, voicemail messages, facebook posts, letters, testimony, photographs, text messages, written statements, and especially through vigorous cross examination of witnesses by attorney Pflaum.

 WHO MAY QUALIFY FOR A TEMPORARY RESTRAINING ORDER

 To gain a TRO the petitioner must be able to show that he or she correctly filed and served the TRO paperwork, is suffering from harassment or a credible threat of harm, and has sufficient proof to make the judge believe a TRO is necessary and proper.

 A person may seek a TRO if the course of conduct by another is such as would cause a reasonable person to suffer substantial emotional distress and must actually cause substantial emotional distress to the petitioner.

 The restraining order can include preventing conduct by the respondent, ordering the respondent to stay away from the petitioner, the petitioner’s family, home, work and school, and other miscellaneous orders as the judge deems appropriate.